sergejsha/pinned-section-listview/README.md

 Introduction
 ============

-Easy to use ListView with pinned sections for Android.
+Easy to use ListView with pinned sections for Android 2.1 and higher.
 Pinned section is a header view which sticks to the top of the list until at least one item of that section is visible.

 ![Alt text](screen1.png)&nbsp;